 Ballet flats are both a great office shoe as well as a stylish weekend option.
 They are a versatile look that pairs well with almost any outfit.
 Plus, they’re more comfortable than high heels.
 Unlike heels, flats distribute your weight evenly over your foot, so you are less likely to develop conditions like hammer toe, bunions, or even stress fractures.

 While flats allow your foot to be flat on the ground, they still don't provide the structure your feet need.
 Most flats have thin soles, provide little or no shock absorption, and have minimal arch support.

 Overpronation – when your foot rolls too far inward and your arch collapses – is one of them.
 The condition can cause sore feet, and it puts you at higher risk for foot injuries.
-Other possible problems include knee and hip pain and plantar fasciitis.
+Other possible problems include knee and hip pain, and plantar fasciitis.

 Here are a few options to consider:

-Women who have switched to supportive ballet flats give these brands rave reviews.
+Women who have switched to these ballet flats give these brands rave reviews.
 Replacing an entire shoe collection is expensive, so think about changing a pair at a time.
 Save your less-supportive shoes for occasional use.